Kchu/kchu.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Computer Science & Technology, University of Electronic Science and Technology of China, Sep.
+* M.S. in Computer Science & Technology, University of Electronic Science and Technology of China (UESTC), Sep.
 2018 – Jun.
 2021

-* B.E. in Spatial Information & Digital Technology, University of Electronic Science and Technology of China, Sep.
+* B.E. in Spatial Information & Digital Technology, University of Electronic Science and Technology of China (UESTC), Sep.
 2014 – Jun.
 2018

 Research Interest
 ======